-Name Email James Kirkup james.kirkup@griffithcollege.edu.au
+Name Email Dr James Kirkup james.kirkup@griffithcollege.edu.au

-1.3 Staff Consultation
+1.3 Meet with your teacher

-Your teacher is available each week for consultation outside of normal class times.
-Times that your teacher will be available for consultation will be found on the Moodle Course Site.
+Your teacher is available each week to meet outside of normal class times.
+This is called consultation.
+Times that your teacher will be available for consultation will be found on the Teacher's tile on your Course Site.